lucktu/n2n/README.md

 2019-6-10: Since today, v2 has increased the probability of p2p, but it must be used in new supernode.

-2019-1-28: Add a-A parameter to increase speed.
+2019-1-28: Add a -A parameter to increase speed.

+2018-6-6: The official restart the N2N project.

 ----------------------------From--------------------------